Further Comments on Yablo's Construction: Introduction

-\xEj \xDH Contradictions and paths:
+\xDH Contradictions and paths:

-Contradictions via paths - we will change between the graph and the logical formulation, whatever seems intuitively better. \xEh \xDH Such contradictions have in a graph the following form: there is a node $x$ and a node $y,$ and two paths from $x$ to $y,$ which branch at $x$ and join again at $y,$ and they contradict each other, i.e. one branch results in $y,$ the other in $ \xCN y.$
+\xEh \xDH Contradictions via paths have in a graph the following form: there is a node $x$ and a node $y,$ and two paths from $x$ to $y,$ which branch at $x$ and join again at $y,$ and they contradict each other, i.e. one branch results in $y,$ the other in $ \xCN y.$

 These are the basic contradictions.